Ivy23-git/Sinatra-react-project-frontend/sinatra-react-frontend-app/README.md

 * Open the folder location on terminal and use the following command to run app:

 ## How To Run It
->  $ pip install -r requirements.txt
+>  $ npm install
 To install all requirements

-> $ python3 manage.py runserver
+> $ npm start
 Then run server with the above command
 *****
 ## Live Link
-Or you can access the web application directly via this [LINK.](link.com/)

 *****
 ## Dependencies
-- Package Name
-- Package Name
+- Canvas
-- Package Name
+- YouTube
-- Package Name
+- codeacademy

 *****
 ## Technologies Used
-1. HTML
+1. CSS
-2. MdBootstrap
+2. React.js
-3. HTML
-4. CSS
-5. JavaScript

 *****
 ## Contact Information
 * Email : example@gmail.com
 *****
 ## [License](LICENSE)
 MIT License
-Copyright (c) YEAR Author
+Copyright (c) 2023 IVY MARUBU